 It could also be your loan servicer, the entity that sends you a mortgage bill each month, and perhaps an escrow analysis each year if your loan has impounds.

 The mortgagee extends financing to the “mortgagor,” who is the homeowner or borrower in the transaction.

-The property acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing to the mortgagor.
+Anyway, the real property (real estate) acts as collateral for the mortgage, and the mortgagee obtains a security interest in exchange for providing financing (a home loan) to the mortgagor.

-What makes this particular issue confusing is that it’s the exact opposite when it comes to renters and landlords.
+What makes this particular issue even more confusing is that it’s the other way around when it comes to related words like renters and landlords.

 Yep, for some reason a landlord is known as a “lessor,” whereas the renter/tenant is known as the “lessee.”
 In other words, it’s the exact opposite for renters than it is for homeowners.

-I suppose it makes sense that both landlord and borrower are property owners.
+But I suppose it makes sense that both landlord and mortgage borrower are property owners.

 What About a Mortgagee Clause?

-You may have also heard the term “mortgagee clause” when going through the loan process.
+You may have also heard the term “mortgagee clause” when going through the home loan process.